NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

    - IP-whitelisting: No. The gull data is publicly available
    - GPU: Not required, but it does help
    - Login required: No
-   - Database: too slow for more than a few hundred annotations (but performance not a problem for data without annotations)
+   - Database: No performance problems
 - **screencast**: [https://vimeo.com/158029473](https://vimeo.com/158029473)
 - **contact person**: [Stefan Verhoeven](https://www.esciencecenter.nl/profile/ing.-stefan-verhoeven)
 - **screenshot**: